cvat-ai/cvat/site/content/en/docs/manual/basics/settings.md

   ![](/images/image152_detrac.jpg)

 - `Position of a text` - text positioning mode selection:
-  - `Auto` - the object details will be automatically placed where there is free space.
+  - `Auto` - the object details will be automatically placed where free space is.
   - `Center` - the object details will be in the center of the object.

 - `Font size of a text` - specifies the text size of the object details.